devonanderson/ex.io/README.md

 });
 ```

+###Example/Tests

-You can run the example located in the test folder to get an idea of what is needed for a base setup, as well as defining routes and handling incoming and outgoing messages.
+You can run the example located in the **test** folder to get an idea of what is needed for a base setup, as well as defining routes and handling incoming and outgoing messages.